apache/activemq-artemis/docs/user-manual/en/persistence.md

 # Persistence

-In this chapter we will describe how persistence works with Apache ActiveMQ Artemis and how to configure it.

 Apache ActiveMQ Artemis ships with two persistence options.
-The Apache ActiveMQ Artemis File journal which is highly optimized for the messaging use case and gives great performance, and also Apache Artemis JDBC Store, which uses JDBC to connect to a database of your choice.
+The file journal which is highly optimized for the messaging use case and gives great performance, and also the JDBC Store, which uses JDBC to connect to a database of your choice.
 The JDBC Store is still under development, but it is possible to use it's journal features, (essentially everything except for paging and large messages).

-## Apache ActiveMQ Artemis File Journal (Default)
+## File Journal (Default)

-An Apache ActiveMQ Artemis file journal is an *append only* journal.
+The file journal is an *append only* journal.
 It consists of a set of files on disk.
 Each file is pre-created to a fixed size and initially filled with padding.
 As operations are performed on the server, e.g. add message, update message, delete message, records are appended to the